-Applicants and program participants are required to identify the relationship of each household member to the head of household.
+Applicants and tenants are required to identify the relationship of each household member to the head of household.
 Definitions of the primary household relationships are provided in the Eligibility chapter.

 Family relationships are verified only to the extent necessary to determine a family's eligibility and level of assistance.
-Certification by the head of household certifying that each individual's income and other resources will be available to meet the needs of the family is-normally is-sufficient verification of family relationships.
+Certification by the head of household normally is sufficient verification of family relationships.